gingerbeardman/apple-human-interface-guidelines/README.md

 Archive of published versions.

-Feel free to file an issue if you find any that are missing.
+Feel free to file a new Issue or Pull Request if you find any that are missing.